-The vegetation is dominated by, western wheatgrass (Agropyron smithii), green needle (Stipa viridula), blue bunch Wheatgrass (Agropyron spicatum), plains muhly (Muhlenbergia cuspidata) needle and thread (Stipa comata) and native forbs.
-The vegetation on this tract is an excellent representation of native vegetation in the vicinity.
+The vegetation on these tracts is characterized by a mixture of western wheatgrass (Agropyron smithii), needle and thread (Stipa comata), Prairie Sandreed (Calamorilfa longiflia) Blue Grama (Bouteoula gracilis), Threadleaf Sedge (Carex filifolia) and native forbs except for the SW4NW4 of section 22 which has been converted to crested wheatgrass (Agropyron crisratum).
+The vegetation on these tracts is typical of a land throughout the vicinity.
 A search of the Montana Natural Heritage Program database indicates there are no known rare, unique cover types or vegetation on the tract.
 No direct, indirect or cumulative effects are anticipated.